 Is muriatic acid the same as hydrochloric acid?

-Is muriatic acid the same thing as hydrochloric acid?Katherine Young
+Q. Is Muriatic Acid [linked by editor to product info at Amazon] the same thing as hydrochloric acid?Katherine Young

 - Indianapolis, Indiana

-Yes, with a slight difference: muriatic acid contains a higher amount of contaminants.
-Many of these are added in order to increase its agressivity.
+A. Yes, with a slight difference: muriatic acid contains a higher amount of contaminants.
+Many of these are added in order to increase its agressiveness.
 Depending on its quality hydrochloric acid can be considered chemically pure.Alfonso Hernandez

 - Aurora, Colorado